 Yup.
 Just what every home cook desperately desires.
 Yet another inspired use for turkey leftovers.
 You’re welcome.

-Turkey and Black Bean Tamale Pie Recipe
+Turkey and Black Bean Tamale Pie

 - Quick Glance

 - 1 H

 - Serves 6 to 8

 - 2 tablespoons olive oil

 - 1 medium onion, chopped